Skip to main content

 Migration tips

 There’s no automated migration path — memory formats, session stores, and configuration systems are too different across tools.
 But you can get up to speed faster than starting from scratch.
+You can import context from your previous assistant, recreate your automations, or set up new integrations.

-The bot reads your imported files, cross-references them against its own documentation, and suggests what it can set up for you.
+The bot reads your files, cross-references them against its own documentation, and suggests what it can set up for you.
 This isn’t a memory import — it’s a conversation where the bot gets to know you faster by reading what your last assistant learned and connecting it to what it can do.

 “I used to have a morning check-in that reviewed my calendar and tasks, plus reminders that followed up until I actually did the thing.
 Check your docs and set up whatever fits.”